ralsina/clusterhat-saltstack/README.md

 stacks are defined in `srv/salt/arcade`.

 This will ensure files are installed in the swarm manager in a reasonable place and deploy them.

+**TEMPORARY**

+For now, until I improve it:

+To enable/disable the gitea stack, edit `srv/pillar/data.sls` and set stacks -> gitea to True (deploy) ot False (remove).
+Then run

+`salt 'pacman' state.apply arcade.gitea`

+And the state should deploy or remove the stack as configured.